 Besides the language barrier, the rich culture of Thailand people might be a big obstacle for companies when entering the Thai market.
 The Thai population consists of a variety of different ethnic minorities including Cambodia, Lao, Indian, and Chinese people.
 On the one hand, the diverse demographic of the Thai market creates a huge advantage for foreign businesses with numerous groups of potential audiences.
 On the other hand, it poses a great threat if these companies do not pay attention to the culture factor.
 For example, your companies will encounter various work ethics and styles when establishing business relationships or cultural conflicts while promoting a product.

 What you need is to research the country’s linguistic and behavioural specifics carefully.
 This is where you can use the help of localization professionals with deep knowledge about the Thai market and long experience in the localization industry.

-As a regional translation agency, GTE Localize has a pool of native Thai linguists who have insights into the Thai culture and business styles to bring you closer to the Thai audiences.
+As a regional translation agency, GTE Localize has a pool of native Thai linguists who have insights into the Thai culture and business styles to bring you closer to Thai audiences.
 If you have any questions about this potential market or want a free quote for your Thai localization project, contact our localization consultants for more information.